Wakefield Kirkgate railway station: Refurbishment 2013–15

 Grand Central opened a first class lounge for its customers in April 2017.

-Usage
+Passenger Usage

-Figures for annual passenger usage at Kirkgate have been comparatively low, with only 769 tickets sold to/from the station in the 2006/07 financial year.
-This is because most tickets are bought to Wakefield Stations, and it is hard to determine the true use of both Wakefield Westgate and Kirkgate, as separate entities.
-However, after changes in the way the statistics are split, Kirkgate's usage figure has increased dramatically to a value which more accurately reflects its true usage.
-Additionally over 61,000 interchanges were recorded during the same period.
+Historically, figures for annual passenger usage at Kirkgate were comparatively low, with only 769 tickets sold to/from the station in the 2006/07 financial year.
+However this was because most tickets are bought to "Wakefield Stations", and it was hard to determine the true use of Wakefield Westgate and Kirkgate as separate entities.

+Following changes in the way the statistics are collected, Kirkgate's usage figure increased significantly to a value which more accurately reflects its true usage.
+In 2022/23, 508,000 journeys to and from the station were estimated along with 82,000 interchanges.